SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/use-side-panel.md

 ---
-title: help-en-sale-side-panel
+title: How to use the side-panel in sales
-uid: How to use the side-panel in sales
+uid: help-en-sale-side-panel
 description: How to use the side panel efficiently for sales
 author: Bergfrid Dias
 so.date: 12.14.2022
 keywords: sale, side-panel, selection so.topic: howto so.version: 10
-so.lang: en
+language: en
 ---

 # How to use the side panel efficiently for sales